RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 2.3: Extracting Matrix Loci

 In this step we use the list of **removedGenomes** which is output from the **TestGenomeQuality**.
 In this step we select the Threshold chosen from the removedGenomes.txt file, for example, Threshold 120 and select all the genomes that came out of this Threshold and create a new file named, for example, GenomeRemoved120thr.txt.
+In this threshold (120) 11 complete genomes were removed due to loss of target *loci.
 The name of the genomes that were obtained from the removedGenomes.txt file must be one on each line for use in the next step.